xDomty/RoadToDesktop/5. Algorithms Level 2/README.md

 ## **Important Note**
 - Every cpp file has it's own int main() func --> (*meaning that every cpp file must compile seperately*)
 - In this course we learned also how to type clean code :)

-      Caution:

-      - I uploaded my source code only for making a portifolio for myself ...

-      - Please don't use my source code if you didn't pay the course (use it only for viewing & understanding my current level).

-      - If you're a student , Please use Professor's source code instead.

-      - You can find the Professor's source code in **Session's (Problem & Project) Solution** (if course is paid)

-      - All rights reserved (Programming Advices)®

 ## **Problems Breakdown :)**